MBTA: Red Line riders no longer have to transfer at JFK/UMass for Braintree service

-BOSTON (WHDH) - Red Line riders no longer have to transfer at the JFK/UMass Station for the Braintree and Quincy branch, MBTA officials announced on Sunday.
+BOSTON (WHDH) - Red Line riders no longer have to transfer at the JFK/UMass Station for the Braintree branch but they can still expect delays during the Monday morning commute, MBTA officials announced on Sunday.

-Recent repairs to signal and track infrastructure following a train derailment last week just outside of the JFK/UMass Station has allowed regular service to resume on all tracks after a series of successful tests, MBTA officials say.
+Recent repairs to signal and track infrastructure following a train derailment last week just outside of the JFK/UMass Station has allowed regular service to resume on all tracks after a series of successful tests, according to MBTA General Manager Steve Poftak.

-The MBTA still asks Red Line commuters to plan an additional 20 minutes of travel time Monday morning as trains continue to operate at restricted speeds because switches will have to be operated manually.
+The MBTA is still asking Red Line commuters to plan an additional 20 minutes of travel time Monday morning as trains continue to operate at restricted speeds because switches will have to be operated manually.

-“It’s slower than usual, I mean, it’s not quite fully back up to normal yet but at least they are working on it,” a commuter said.
+“It’s slower than usual, I mean, it’s not quite fully back up to normal yet but at least they are working on it,” one commuter said.

-The derailment, the second in the span of four days, have commuters doubting the MBTA system.
+The derailment, which marked the second in the span of four days, has commuters doubting the MBTA system.
 Gov. Charlie Baker stressed that the agency is working on long-term improvements.

 “Almost a billion dollars in investments on both the Red Line and another billion dollars on the Orange Line over the next three or four years and it’s going to hit practically everything,” Baker said.
 “It’s going to hit tracks, it’s going to hit signals.”